Low-M-Rank Tensor Completion and Robust Tensor PCA: Numerical Results

-In this subsection we report the numerical results for the robust tensor recovery problem \eqref{prob:robust-tensor-recovery}.
-We choose $\lambda = 1/\sqrt{n_1n_2}$ in \eqref{matrix-rpca-nuclear}, and apply the alternating linearization method in \cite{Aybat-Goldfarb-Ma-RPCA-2012} to solve \eqref{matrix-rpca-nuclear}.
+In this subsection we report the numerical results for the robust tensor PCA problem \eqref{matrix-rpca-nuclear} {based on the low-M-rank, the low-n-rank, the t-SVD based rank and the KBR based rank models.} We choose $\lambda = 1/\sqrt{n_1n_2}$ in \eqref{matrix-rpca-nuclear}, and apply the alternating linearization method in \cite{Aybat-Goldfarb-Ma-RPCA-2012} to solve \eqref{matrix-rpca-nuclear}.
 The low-rank tensor $\mathcal{Y}_0$ is randomly generated according to formula~\eqref{tensor-generation}, and a random complex-valued sparse tensor $\mathcal{Z}_0$ is generated with cardinality of $0.05\cdot n_1 n_2 n_3 n_4$.
-Then we set $\mathcal{F} = \mathcal{Y}_0 + \mathcal{Z}_0 $ as the observed data in~\eqref{prob:robust-tensor-recovery}.
-We conduct our tests under various settings of tensor dimensions and CP-ranks of $\mathcal{Y}_0$.
+Then we set $\mathcal{F} = \mathcal{Y}_0 + \mathcal{Z}_0 $ as the observed data.
+We conduct our tests under various settings of tensor dimension sizes and CP-ranks of $\mathcal{Y}_0$.
 For each setting, $20$ instances are randomly generated for test.
-We also apply the code in~\cite{Goldfarb-Qin-tensor-2013} to solve the low-$n$-rank robust tensor recovery problem:
+We also apply the code in~\cite{Goldfarb-Qin-tensor-2013} to solve the low-n-rank robust tensor PCA problem:

+{The details of the t-SVD based and the KBR based robust tensor PCA can be found in \cite{LuEtal2016, XieZhaoMengXu2017}.

 Suppose $\mathcal{Y}^*$ and $\mathcal{Z}^*$ are the low-rank tensor and sparse tensor returned by the algorithms.
-We define the relative error of the low-rank tensor as
+We define the relative error of the low-rank part and sparse part as